 A typical hypothesis is in the form: "If x, then y."
 Some examples would be:

-- 1. "If we use this new method of teaching reading in 4th grade classes, the Iowa Test of Basic Skills (ITBS) grade equivalent (GE) reading scores will improve by five percent." - 2.
-"If we raise our price by 5 percent, then our sales dollars for this product will decrease by four percent but our profit for this product will increase by 3 percent." - 3.
-"If we use this new method of teaching mathematics to ninth graders in algebra, then our math achievement scores will go up by 10 percent." - 4.
-"If we change the format for teaching Introductory Psychology to our undergraduates, then their final exam scores will increase by 10 percent."
+1. "If we use this new method of teaching reading in 4th grade classes, the Iowa Test of Basic Skills (ITBS) grade equivalent (GE) reading scores will improve by 5%."

+- 2. "If we raise our price by 5 %, then our sales dollars for this product will decrease by 4 % but our profit for this product will increase by 3 %." - 3.
+"If we use this new method of teaching mathematics to ninth graders in algebra, then our math achievement scores will go up by 10%." - 4.
+"If we change the format for teaching Introductory Psychology to our undergraduates, then their final exam scores will increase by 10%."